scorpionTaj/Moroccan-Local-News-Aggregator/README.md

 ## Acknowledgements

 The Moroccan News Aggregator project relies on the contributions of various open-source libraries and tools.
 Special thanks to the developers and maintainers of Streamlit, Selenium, Google Drive API, and other dependencies used in this project.

----

-Feel free to explore and customize the project for your needs.
-If you encounter any issues or have suggestions for improvements, please let us know!